inmarelibero/OperationTakedown/README.md

 ## What's this for?

 When developing a web project, sometimes you need to display a *"Site under maintenance"* or a *"Site under construction"* page.
 Most of the times you don't want to put such page into your project, but it has to be located elsewhere and be autonomous.
-The common case is to make Apache virtual host pointing to a temporary folder (in which you put *Operation Takedown* code) and then restore it.
+The common case is to make Apache virtual host pointing to a temporary folder (in which you put *OperationTakedown* code) and then restore it.

-**Operation Takedown** is a micro website based on [Silex](http://silex.sensiolabs.org/) to do just this: deployed in a separate folder and used only in special cases, displays a temporary page with the right HTTP Status Code for your web project.
+**OperationTakedown** is a micro website based on [Silex](http://silex.sensiolabs.org/) to do just this: deployed in a separate folder and used only in special cases, displays a temporary page with the right HTTP Status Code for your web project.

 ## Why should I use?

-Here are some reasons to use **Operation Takedown** to display the *"Site under maintenance"* page:
+Here are some reasons to use **OperationTakedown** to display the *"Site under maintenance"* page:

 - **It's fast to deploy and customize**: